Midnordic/music-master/content/blog/_index.en.md

 ﻿---
-title: "Blog - Bring Movie Magic to Your Table"
+title: "Blog - bring movie magic to your table"
 description: "Use cinematic sound techniques in your game."
 ---